ysig/GraKeL/doc/documentation/introduction.rst

     edge_attributes = {0: [1.2, 0.5], 'b': [2.8, −0.6], 2: [0.7, 1.1]}
     G = Graph(adj, edge_labels=edge_attributes)

+Note that not all kernels can take into account node/edge labels and node/edge attributes.
+To find the type of graphs that each kernel expects as input, see :ref:`graph_kernel`.

 Initializing a Graph Kernel
 ---------------------------